-26. On December 1, 2019, the first confirmed COVID-19 patient began experiencing symptoms in China's Hubei province.2 The novel coronavirus infection rapidly spread to other countries.
-By January 21, 2020, the Centers for Disease
+28. On December 1, 2019, the first confirmed COVID-19 patient began experiencing symptoms in China's Hubei province.
+The novel coronavirus infection rapidly spread to other countries.
+By January 21, 2020, the Centers for Disease Control and Prevention ("CDC") confirmed the first patient in the United States.
+On

-2 Fernando Duarte, "Who Is 'Patient Zero' in the Coronavirus Outbreak," BBC (Feb.
+&lt;sup>2 Fernando Duarte, "Who Is 'Patient Zero' in the Coronavirus Outbreak," BBC (Feb.
 23, 2020) (online at www.bbc.com/future/article/20200221-coronavirus-the-harmful-hunt-for-covid-19s-patient-zero).